 Movie director, Billy Wilder — who made “Double Indemnity” (1944), “Some Like it Hot” (1959), and “The Apartment” (1960), saw Kafka’s parable as a cautionary tale, warning of the dangers of remaining idle, paralyzed and fearful — like the Man in the parable — who never even gets past the first door, but instead spends his entire life waiting — endlessly waiting — for justice that never comes!

 Billy Wilder believed it wasteful to live a passive life — paralyzed and fearful — sitting idle — desperately hoping and anxiously waiting — for some obviously insurmountable obstacle to somehow suddenly become surmountable — when obviously it never will.

 Billy Wilder’s, “Sunset Boulevard” (1950), is the story of Hollywood has-been, Norma Desmond, who lives a life that closely parallels the grim world of “Before the Law.”
-Norma Desmond — played by 1920s silent screen star, Gloria Swanson, desperately hopes and anxiously waits to make a comeback — strike that — a return to the silver screen — but we all know it is never to come!
+Norma Desmond — played by 1920s silent screen star, Gloria Swanson, desperately hopes and anxiously waits to make a comeback — strike that — a return to the silver screen — but we all know it will never come!

 The could just as easily have been Joseph K. descending the staircase — addressing the novel’s readers — all those wonderful people out there in the dark!
 In both instances — Norman Desmond and Joseph K. — we see lives spent waiting.
-And yet, there we are — lying on the sofa — way past midnight — the lights out — and we see K. looking directly into the camera — “All right, Herr Kafka, I’m ready for my close-up!” #Kafkaesque
+And yet, there we are — lying on our dimly lit sofas — way past midnight — and we see Joseph K. looking directly into the camera — “All right, Herr Kafka, I’m ready for my close-up!” #Kafkaesque

 T H E E N D